What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 Sure.

-Well, I when I really think about it, I'm drawn to the notion that Russia actually was never an enemy.
+Well, when I really think about it, I'm drawn to the notion that Russia actually was never an enemy.

-And I'm inclined to think that the cold war was the military-industrial complex and the intelligence community deceiving the various White Houses over the course of that cold war to exaggerate the threat that was Russia because it was incredibly lucrative to sell ammunition to develop this technology, the weapon.
+And I'm inclined to think that the Cold War was the military-industrial complex and the intelligence community deceiving the various White Houses over the course of that Cold War to exaggerate the threat that was Russia because it was incredibly lucrative to sell ammunition, to develop this technology, the weapon.

 I think they exaggerated the Russian threat.